Heisenberg0ye/Soccer-Chat-Bot/README.md

 You may need a token in [football-data](https://www.football-data.org/) website to get the api service.
 You need to input the token when you run the program for the first time.

-Change the user's name in "run.py" to let the chat bot response to the message send by that user.
+Change the user's name in "run.py" to let the chat bot response to the message send by specific user.

 ## Meta